spotify/helios/README.md

 * Run once jobs -- for batch jobs
 * Resource specification and enforcement -- That is: restrict my container to *X* MB of RAM, *X* CPUs, and *X* MB disk and perhaps other things like IOPs, network bandwidth, etc.
 * Dynamic scheduling of jobs -- either within Helios itself or as a layer on top
-* Packaging/Config for other Linux OS's like RedHat, CoreOS, etc.
+* Packaging/Config for other Linux distributions such as RedHat, CoreOS, etc.